Mermaids general training provision

 Mermaids has supported many families and young people dealing with bullying and discrimination due to their gender identity.
-As part of that support, we deliver training into schools to help them understand the issues that children face and to give them the understanding and tools to both support those children and to tackle bullying in all forms.
+As part of that support, we deliver training into schools (as above) to help them understand the issues that children face and to give them the understanding and tools to both support those children and to tackle bullying in all forms.
 In addition to the training we offer as standard, we are also funded by the DfE until March 2019 to deliver training into 39 schools nationwide as part of a partnership of multiple organisations, through the LGBT Consortium.
 These schools have now been allocated.
 An overview of what this covers is below, and if your school would like to undertake a similar program, we can deliver this.

 The overall purpose is to reduce the number of incidents of HBT (homophobic, biphobic and transphobic) bullying in primary and secondary schools in England by transforming the culture of how schools prevent and respond to HBT bullying in a sustainable way.

 The programme aims to do this in three main ways:

 • To prevent HBT bullying from happening in the first place;

 • To effectively respond to HBT bullying when it does occur;